npx/vscode-hide-gitignored/README.md

 # hide-gitignored

-This extension hides files ignored by a `.gitignore` file from the file Explorer by converting the `.gitignore`'s patterns to globs that vscode can interpret when added to the `files.exclude` workspace settings.
+Hide files from the file Explorer that are ignored by your workspace's `.gitignore` files.

-## Features
+Upon running the registered command, the workspace's `.gitignore` files are read and converted to `files.exclude` rules that vscode can interpret.

-The extension registers a command you can use to parse your project's `.gitignore` and update your workspace settings.
+Your workspace settings will be created or updated.

 ## Release Notes